lpchen81/Run-Assignment-Rule/README.md

-# Tooling API Java test app
+# Run Assignment Rule Programmatically
-This is a java app for running different test scenarios against Tooling API.
+This is the starting code to run assignment rule programmatically.

 ## Getting Started